Transverse Surgery on Knots in Contact 3-Manifolds: Contact and Transverse Surgery

 \subsubsection{Classification of Tight Contact Structures on $S^1 \times D^2$ and $T^2 \times [0,1]$}

 We will use the following classifications to help define contact surgery.
 The number of distinct tight contact structures will correspond to possible choices in performing contact surgery.

-\begin{thm}[Kanda \cite{Kanda}] Let $M = S^1 \times D^2$ have convex boundary, with two dividing curves isotopic to $\lambda + n \mu$, where $\lambda$ is isotopic to the core of $M$.
-Then there is a unique tight contact structure on $M$ up to isotopy.\end{thm}
+\begin{thm}[Kanda \cite{Kanda}] Fix a singular foliation on the boundary of $M = S^1 \times D^2$ that is divided by two dividing curves isotopic to the core of $M$.
+Then there is a unique tight contact structure on $M$ up to isotopy inducing this singular foliation on the boundary.\end{thm}

 Consider the manifold $(T^2 \times I,\xi)$, with $\xi$ tight.
 Let the two boundary components be convex with two dividing curves each, with slopes $s_0$ and $s_1$.
-If $s_0$ and $s_1$ are adjacent labels on the Farey tessellation, then the contact manifold is called a {\it basic slice}, or a {\it bypass layer}.
-If not, then the manifold can be cut up into basic slices along boundary parallel convex tori, following the path between $s_0$ and $s_1$ along the Farey tessellation.
+If $s_0$ and $s_1$ are labels on the Farey graph connected by a geodesic, then the contact manifold is called a \textit{basic slice}, or a \textit{bypass layer}.
+If not, then the manifold can be cut up into basic slices along boundary parallel convex tori, following the path between $s_0$ and $s_1$ along the Farey graph.

-\begin{thm}[Honda \cite{Honda:classification1}] Let $M = T^2 \times I$ have convex boundary, and let $T^2 \times \{i\}$ for $i = 0,1$ have two dividing curves each of slope $s_i$.
-There is a diffeomorphism of the Farey tessellation such that $s_0$ is sent to $-1$ and $s_1$ to $-\frac{p}{q}$, with $p>q>0$.
-Let $[a_1+1,a_2, \ldots, a_n]$ be the negative continued fraction expansion of $s_1$.
-Then there are exactly minimally twisting tight contact structures on $M$. \end{thm}
+\begin{thm}[Honda \cite{Honda:classification1}] Fix a singular foliation on the boundary of $M = T^2 \times I$ such that it is divided by two dividing curves on $T^2 \times \{i\}$ for $i = 0,1$ each of slope $s_i$.
+There is a diffeomorphism of the Farey graph such that $s_0$ is sent to $-1$ and $s_1$ to $-\frac{p}{q}$, with $p>q>0$.
+Let $[a_1+1,a_2, \ldots, a_n]$ be the negative continued fraction expansion of $-\frac{p}{q}$.
+Then there are exactly minimally twisting tight contact structures on $M$ (which means that on every convex torus parallel to the boundary of $M$, the slope of the dividing curves is between $s_0$ and $s_1$). \end{thm}

 \begin{remark} If $(T^2\times I,\xi)$ is a basic slice, then there are exactly two tight contact structures up to isotopy.
-These can be distinguished by their relative Euler class, and after picking an orientation, we can call them {\it positive} and {\it negative} basic slices.\end{remark}
+These can be distinguished by their relative Euler class, and after picking an orientation, we can call them \textit{positive} and \textit{negative} basic slices; this orientation is chosen such that when gluing a negative (resp.\ positive) basic slice to the boundary of the complement of a regular neighbourhood of a Legendrian knot, the result is the complement of a regular neighbourhood of its negative (resp.\ positive) stabilisation. \end{remark}